aledlie/Homage/_posts/2016-04-04-tips-for-applying-for-the-ndseg-fellowship.markdown

 ## Application tips

 * Everyone should apply.
-Technically it's supposed to be in your first year of graduate study barring extenuating circumstances.
+Technically it's supposed to be in your first or second year of graduate study barring extenuating circumstances.
 I applied in my third year of study but had enough extenuating circumstances (new school, field, advisor, and project) that I was awarded the fellowship.

 * Brainstorm a project; this is on you to come up with something interesting and fun.
 Don't worry too much about having to adhere strictly to it, but make sure it is something you are actually interested in doing so that that sincerity comes across in the application.
 If you do not have such a project in mind, seek out mentors in your research group to help you brainstorm (which is good advice for an academic in general!).